LASER-UMASS/basic-stats/README.md

 This implementation is intended to be used in software engineering courses as a subject software system.

-How to build and test (from Terminal):
+How to build and run tests from the terminal:

-1. Make sure that you have Ant installed.
+1. Basic Statistics uses Apache Ant.
+Make sure that you have Ant installed.  https://ant.apache.org/

 2. cd into the root directory, which contains the build.xml build file.